Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 ℹ️ Demographics

-Age, sex, and employment type are important criteria for identifying different groups of users.
+Age, sex, and employment type are essential criteria for identifying different groups of users.

-If you’re a fashion eCommerce brand, you wouldn’t want to offer skirts to people who identify as male, would you?
-You also wouldn’t want to offer the same products to teenagers, young adults, or elderly men.
+If you’re a fashion eCommerce brand, you wouldn’t want to offer the same products to teenagers, young adults, or elderly men.

 ℹ️ Purchasing power